valentynkuts/Automated_Testing/Laboratorium_3/Readme.md

-Added method strOfNumToAverage() to class StringUtils.

-Added 4 tests to class StringUtilsTest.
+Added method strOfNumToAverage() to class StringUtils and 4 tests to class StringUtilsTest.

-Added method isPrimeNum() to class Calculator.
+Added method isPrimeNum() to class Calculator and

-Added 4 tests to class CalculatorTest.
+4 tests to class CalculatorTest.

+Added  class CollectionHelp and
+4 tests to class CollectionHelpTest.